Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

-We define {\em Dyck paths\,} as Young diagrams in this rectangle, which can be empty, above the anti-diagonal, that is from $\{s,0\}$ to $\{0,r\}$ in the $\{i,j\}$-presentation.
-The correspondence from \cite{GM1} is between the Dyck paths in the $s\times r$\~rectangle and standard $\De$.
-Namely, the set of numbers $(2\de-1)-ir-js$\, from the boxes of the Dyck path is $\hat{\De}$.
+We define {\em Dyck paths\,} as Young diagrams in this rectangle, which can be empty, above the anti-diagonal, i.e. with $ir+sj<2\de$ in the $\{i,j\}$-presentation.
+The correspondence from \cite{GM1} is between the Dyck paths and standard $\De$.
+Namely, the set of numbers $2\de-1-ir-js$\, calculated for the boxes of the corresponding Dyck path is $\hat{\De}$.
+The next proposition follows from this interpretation.

 \begin{proposition} Given a $z$\~monomial standard $\r$\~module $M$, let $\la'$ be the diagram constructed from the partition $\la=\tilde{\la}^{min}(M)$.
-Then it coincides with the Dyck path for the (standardization of the) dual module $M^\ast$, which is $\{f\in \r \mid fM\subset \r)$. \sq \end{proposition}
+Then it coincides with the Dyck path for the (standardization of the) dual module $M^\ast$, which is $\{f\in \r \mid fM\subset \r)$. \sq \end{proposition} \vfil